(HD) Home Depot - Ratings and Ratios

 Is Home Depot a good stock to buy?

-Neither.
-Based on ValueRay Fundamental Analyses, Home Depot is currently (February 2025) neither a good nor a bad stock to buy.
-It has a ValueRay Fundamental Rating of 28.52 and therefor a neutral outlook according to the companies health.
+Partly, yes.
+Based on ValueRay Fundamental Analyses, Home Depot (NYSE:HD) is currently (March 2025) ok to buy, but has to be watched.
+It has a ValueRay Fundamental Rating of 37.78 and therefor a somewhat positive outlook according to the companies health.

 Is HD a buy, sell or hold?